Miguel Vargas Player Props: Dodgers vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.
+- The Rays pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.

-- The Rays have the fifth-ranked team ERA across all league pitching staffs (3.69).
+- The Rays have a 3.67 team ERA that ranks fourth across all MLB pitching staffs.

-- Rays pitchers combine to surrender the ninth-fewest home runs in baseball (52 total, one per game).
+- Rays pitchers combine to give up the eighth-fewest home runs in baseball (52 total, one per game).

-- Beeks (1-2 with a 4.68 ERA and 22 strikeouts in 25 2/3 innings pitched) gets the start for the Rays, his sixth of the season.

-- The left-hander last pitched on Sunday against the Milwaukee Brewers, when he went two innings, allowing one earned run while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.